Snail

 Alternatives & Options:

 • There are many intermediate stages to this pose.
-For beginners, or those not wishing to invert, replace this pose with a seated, straight leg, forward fold (such as the Caterpillar);
+For beginners, or those not wishing to invert, replace this pose with a seated, straight leg, forward fold (such as Caterpillar)

 • There are three stages to the posture:

-2) More challenging (but not shown) is to place palms under the feet,
+2. More challenging (but not shown) is to place palms under the feet and lower the feet to the floor, or rest them on a bolster.

-3) Most challenging is to have the knees bent toward the floor (deepest rounding for the spine);
+3. Most challenging is to bend the knees toward the floor (the deepest rounding for the spine).

-• If legs are straight and the feet are touching the floor, the hands can come to the floor behind the back.
-Hands can be apart (easier) or together (if there are no shoulder problems), but be careful here; bringing the hands together could aggravate rotator cuff problems.
+• If legs are straight and feet are touching the floor, the hands can come to the floor behind the back.
+Hands can be apart (easier) or together (if there are no shoulder problems), but be careful; bringing the hands together could aggravate rotator cuff problems.

 Meridians & Organs Affected:

-• All internal organs are massaged and compressed.
-Each breath adds to the massage;
+• All internal organs are massaged and compressed, and each breath adds to the massage.

 • Urinary Bladder lines are deeply stretched.